Blockchain in education: the best way to increase the authenticity of academic achievements

 Learning Curve, a blockchain-powered app for increasing the authenticity of academic achievements

-Learning Curve is built for any “Teacher and Student” scenarios such as academic institutions, private tutoring, yoga studios, personal trainers, cooking classes, and many more.
+Any “Teacher and Student” scenarios can utilize Learning Curve.
+These include academic institutions, private tutoring, yoga studios, personal trainers, cooking classes, and many more.
 For the teachers, the benefits include reducing tedious and time-intensive administrative work, streamlining workflows, as well as the ability to authenticate, verify, and record student achievements.
-The end result is that each student is awarded with a proven, transparent, and immutable public digital resume which has been validated by faculty and administrators.
+Each student receives a proven, transparent, and immutable public digital resume, validated by faculty and administrators.

-What makes blockchain technology so useful in industries like education is that it ensures that data is accurate, tamper-proof, and can be used to ensure the validity of qualifications.
+Blockchain technology is useful in education because it ensures that data is accurate, tamper-proof, and valid of qualifications.
 The use of an application like Learning Curve, which utilizes the technology to make tracking and record-keeping in an educational setting effortless, ensures the trust, transparency, and immutability of information.
-Blockchain technology is decentralized, without third-party governance, which guarantees the protection of all data.
+Blockchain technology is decentralized.
+Therefore, it requires no third-party governance and guarantees the protection of all data.

 This is an invaluable feature in the academic space as well as workplaces all around the world, as it prevents fraud and tampering.
 Students retain “ownership” of their learning records by permanently storing them on an immutable database that cannot disappear if the issuing institution ceases to exist, and share it with other institutions or future employers.